 10 Places of Interest to Visit in Menorca

 We are not tired of saying that Menorca is much more than sun and beach.
 Yes, the beaches are paradisiacal and they are the main attraction, but Menorca has places of interest throughout its territory.
-If you are going to stay a long time or if during your stay you find yourself with rainy or cloudy days, here are 10 plans in Menorca that you can’t miss.
+If you are going to stay for a long time or if during your stay you encounter more cloudy or rainy days, here you have 10 plans in Menorca that you can’t miss.

 - We like the lighthouse of Artrutx for its colors and for the terrace below, an ideal place to have a drink provided there is no wind.

-- Of Punta Nati lighthouse and the lighthouse of Cavallería we like the cliffs and the fantastic sunsets that you can see from there in summer.
+- From Punta Nati lighthouse and Cavalleria lighthouse we like the cliffs and the fantastic sunsets that you can see from there in summer.

 - The lighthouse of Favàritx is located in a more rugged environment, with black rocks and usually the sea is more moved.
 A unique and very different environment that will captivate you.